-Ideas for the Final Show.
+Ideas for the Final exhibition

 Ruth Buchanan’s installation (or sculpture), currently showing at Te Papa, is an arrangement of the curtains that she has used in previous works.
 I like the layers, visual layers, but also the histories that these curtains have and bring with them.
 I like how the overall arrangement looks like an abstract painting, like a Mondrian grid.
 I like the translucency of the work, how you can look through to the window and see life continuing outside. (from Instagram post) - The title connects themes of lineage, priorities, and the world through the metaphor of a door or window, referencing both her own biography and the history of the site where the work is displayed, https://www.instagram.com/te_papa/p/DPu8d9Kjupx/